NiuTrans/ABigSurvey/README.md

  # A Survey of Surveys (NLP & ML)

-*1. Natural Language Processing Lab., School of Computer Science and Engineering, Northeastern University*
+*Natural Language Processing Lab., School of Computer Science and Engineering, Northeastern University*

-*2. NiuTrans Research*
+*NiuTrans Research*

 In this document, we survey hundreds of survey papers on Natural Language  Processing (NLP) and Machine Learning (ML).
 We categorize these papers into popular topics and do simple counting for some interesting problems.
 In addition, we show the list of the papers with urls (358 papers).